 1. There is a parking lot (Lot 21) on the Princeton University campus reserved for visitors.
 The lot is located off of Faculty Road past Jadwin Gym.
 Please visit the parking website for more specific directions.

 If you choose to park there, the University offers a shuttle that can bring you to Robertson Hall.
 The shuttle you would need to take is the East Commuter Line.
 You can visit the transit website to view a timetable.

 2. The town of Princeton has a municipal parking garage on Spring Street.
 Parking rates can be found at its website.

-3. There are also meters along Prospect Street and some of the surrounding streets.
+3. There are also meters along Prospect and Williams Street and some of the other surrounding streets.
 These meters range in rate and time period for parking.
 There is a map that explains where the meters are located and the time periods allowed for parking.

 4. Please visit the Princeton University site for directions to campus.